I’m a Colorado local with insights into the most fun and unique things to do in Boulder!

-One of the best things to do in Boulder, Colorado, Pearl Street Mall is an outdoor shopping area with plenty of stores, bars, restaurants, a free electric train ride for kids, and outdoor spaces to relax or cool off.
+One of the best things to do in Boulder, Colorado, Pearl Street Mall is an outdoor shopping area with stores, bars, restaurants, and street performers.
 You’ll see shops you recognize, but there are also lots of independent stores where you can find something unique along the Pearl Street Mall to bring home from your day in Boulder.

 🚲 Want a good overview?
 Try an Electric Cruiser Fat Tire Bike Tour to take you past the big sights in Boulder like CU, Chautauqua, and more.

 University Of Colorado Boulder

-The University of Colorado Boulder (known as CU Boulder…and among locals simply as “CU”) is the biggest Colorado campus for a university.
+The University of Colorado Boulder (known as CU Boulder… and among locals, simply as “CU”) is the biggest Colorado university campus.
 No surprise that there’s plenty to do here, whether you’re a student or a tourist!

-Visit the CU Heritage Center to see a moon rock, memorabilia from famous students like Glenn Miller, and a model of the university made entirely of LEGO.
+Visit the University of Colorado Heritage Center to see a moon rock, memorabilia from famous students like Glenn Miller, and a model of the university made entirely of LEGO.
 If you visit Boulder in summer, check out the Colorado Shakespeare Festival on campus, and if you’re there in fall, see a football game.

 📚 Related Reading: If you’re staying in Colorado for a while, be sure to check out our list of 33 Fun Things To Do in Colorado (written by a local!).